 3. Get a Full Body Massage for Tension, Anxiety and Muscle Ache Relief

 Truth is… Not much feels much better during opiate withdrawal than a massage.

 Massages gets deep into your muscle tissue and can release tightness, muscle aches, back spasms and pain.
 I can almost guarantee that you would not regret getting a massage while going through opiate detox.
 One symptom is sensitivity to the skin which makes a massage feel even that much better.

 Bonus Tip: Drink as much water as you possibly can.
 Most people drink soda’s, coffee and other drinks that dehydrate you without even knowing it.
 Thus robbing essential vitamins and minerals from your body.
 That’s why you need to drink as much water as you can and hydrate and flush your system clean.

-4. The 4 Best Supplements that REALLY DO Provide Relief from Painful Opiate Withdrawal Symptoms
+4. The 4 Best Natural Supplements that REALLY DO Provide Relief from Painful Opiate Withdrawal Symptoms

 Very few supplements actually work for relief from withdrawal pain.
-But there are a few of little known supplements that ca work very well for opiate withdrawal symptom relief and recovery from addiction.
-There are two categories of opiate supplements.
-Here they are:
+But there are a few of little known supplements that can work very well for opiate withdrawal symptom relief, and long term recovery from addiction.
+And here they are: